jtmuller5/jtmuller5.github.io/content/posts/chrome-extensions/create-a-chrome-extension-with-react-typescript-tailwind-and-vite/index.md

 Reload the extension in Chrome:
 	•	Go back to chrome://extensions.
-	•	Click the “Reload” button for your extension.
+	•	Click the "Reload" button for your extension.

-Now, when you click the extension icon, it should open the side panel displaying “Side Panel”.
+Now, when you click the extension icon, it should open the side panel displaying "Side Panel".

 ## Organize Your Project